 The library uses TeraPack magazines to import and export cartridges through the TAPs and to store cartridges inside the library.
-Each magazine holds up to ten LTO cartridges or nine TS11xx technology cartridges.
+Each magazine holds up to ten LTO cartridges or nine TS11xx technology or T10K cartridges (T380 only).
 The magazine has guides along each side and grooves on the bottom to ensure proper alignment when it is inserted into the TAP.

-Figure 27 TeraPack magazine with barcode labeled cartridges and plastic dust cover (LTO shown).
+Figure 18 TeraPack magazine with barcode labeled cartridges and plastic dust cover (LTO shown).